mossland/MosslandDeveloperSupportProgram/README.md

   - The specific range of rewards will be determined through collaboration with the Mossland Foundation during the project's development.
   - Factors taken into account for determining rewards include the development difficulty, the level of contribution to the Mossland ecosystem, and the project's development duration, among others.

+## Operating Rules
+- As the Developer Support Program involves a collaborative project with multiple developers, the etiquette of each individual participant is crucial.
+- The basic operating rules are specified in the [COMMUNITY_RULE.md]((https://github.com/mossland/MosslandDeveloperSupportProgram/COMMUNITY_RULE.md)) file of the repository.

 - - -

 ## Mossland Developer Support Program 개요